hldohaga/upfnabp/litlead.md

 Generated weighting values account for differences uptake and drop out across the annual cohorts.
 'Survey' also accounts for sample stratification.

+### Analysis Plan

+Descriptive data was tabulated to enumerate the outline structure.

+The sensitivity of the data to changes in the annual cohorts was assessed.

-Data was analysed for correlation by regression.
+Then the data was analysed for correlation by regression.
-Categorical data was analysed using chi-squared.
+AIC statistics were used to assess 'goodness of fit'.

 In all analysis P.values and confidence intervals were calculated and a value of p \< 0.05 was taken as the threshold of statistical significance.

 Multivariable regression models were constructed to manage variables which might have confounding effects on the outcome of the analysis.
 Sample stratification was also used to reduce potential confounding.
 Tables of results were produced to best demonstrate the data.
 For the main results a set of multivariable logistic regression models was developed.
 Each exposure variable was modelled separately, the final model included both of the exposure variables.
-AIC was used to understand the relative importance of variables.